 - The right to annual notification.
 The University must notify students annually of their rights under FERPA.
 The actual means of notification is left to the discretion of the University.

 Smoking, the use of any tobacco product, vaping and the use of Electronic Cigarettes are prohibited throughout the campus, including on any University-owned or leased properties and in any University-owned vehicles.
-The University will provide assistance with smoking cessation and nicotine addiction programs to students via the Student Health and Wellness Center.
+The University will provide assistance with smoking cessation and nicotine addiction programs to students via the Student Health Center.

 The full policy can be found here.

 University Heights Police Department (UHPD) serves the University Heights community, of which John Carroll is a part.
 UHPD enforces all state laws and city ordinances for the safety of everybody in the community.
 UHPD monitors and responds to 911 calls.
 UHPD is located at 2304 Warrensville Center Road, and non-emergency calls or calls for information may be directed to the department at (216) 932-1800.

 UHPD requests that students be cognizant of the fact that tampering with or removing City street name signs and/or traffic control signs (Stop, Yield, etc.) is a criminal offense.
 Violators will be prosecuted.

 Further, the following ordinances regarding driving and parking are listed for your information.
 These ordinances, enforced by UHPD, are the most frequently violated.
 All ordinances can be found here: University Heights Ordinances

 University Heights Ordinance 432.7 Prohibits use of electronic wireless devices while driving, with a $100.00 fine or more for additional offenses.
 Similar ordinances are in effect in Shaker Heights, Beachwood, South Euclid and many other surrounding communities.

 - All night parking prohibited.
 No parking on city streets between 2:00 a.m. and 5:00 a.m.